 snmp trap filter <server_ip> <filter_code>

-Port mirroring works 12 ports by 12 ports (at least for models up to 6800).
+Port mirroring works 12 ports by 12 ports.
 It is possible to configure multiple sources for one session and thus see the traffic of multiple ports in one output.

 show port mirroring status